tatlacas-com/flora_orm/README.md

 Windows: inMemory, sqfliteCommon, sharedPreferences (defaults to sqfliteCommon)
 web: sharedPreferences (defaults to sharedPreferences)
 ```
-If you provide a `dbEngine` value not supported by a platform, then the default for that platform is used.

 Once your `OrmManager` is set, you can use it from anywhere in your code.
 If you are using [get_it](https://pub.dev/packages/get_it) for example, you can get your `storage` instance as: